buhrmi/buhrmi/README.md

 ### Current Projects

 - 🍑 **[Keo](https://keo.me)**<br>
-  The ultimate talent monetization platform with built-in revenue sharing.
+  The ultimate ass-shaking monetization platform with built-in revenue sharing.

 - 🚀 **[Shitcoin Society](https://www.shitcoinsociety.com)**<br>
   A new generation of digital assets that nobody asked for.